The AIFM Remuneration Code applies to a full-scope AIFM of:

 The identification of Directors and employees as AIFM Remuneration Code Staff is based on the definition in the AIFM Remuneration Code.

 A full list of Gravis AIFM Remuneration Code Staff is available on request.
 All AIFMD Remuneration Code Staff are informed that they fall into this category.

 Gravis has decided that its Remuneration Policy should apply to AIFM Remuneration Code Staff and non-Code staff.

-The structure of remuneration for employees comprises a combination of fixed and variable pay, made up of salary and an annual discretionary cash bonus.
+The structure of remuneration for employees comprises a combination of fixed and variable pay, made up of salary, an annual discretionary cash bonus or share of profits.
 The Board considers that a balanced mix of fixed and variable remuneration supports the business strategy of Gravis and its business activities whilst complying with the AIFMD Remuneration Code.

 General Remuneration Policy and Practices

 Application of Proportionality